Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Key themes from their conversation include:

-- How ESG differs from ethical investing;
+- how ESG differs from ethical investing;

-- The growth and future of the ESG investment market;
+- the growth and future of the ESG investment market;

-- The investment options available to you; and
+- the investment options available to you; and

-- How these options perform.
+- how these options perform.

 Tiziana is Head of Research at IPS Capital, who are one of our trusted panel of investment managers.